Tom Clarke (footballer, born 1987): 2012–13 season

 Clarke signed a new one-year contract, committing himself to the Huddersfield Town until the summer of 2013 on 28 June 2012 making him the longest serving current player at the club.

 On 6 May 2013, it was confirmed that Clarke was to be released from the club when his existing contract ended in the summer, bringing an end to his eight-year stay with his home town club.

 Preston North End

 It was announced on 22 May 2013 that Clarke had signed for Preston North End on a two-year contract.

 On 5 August 2013 in only his second appearance for Preston, Clarke scored a magnificent late winner in the 87th minute to defeat Blackpool in a derby game at Deepdale.

 Salford City

 Clarke signed for League Two club Salford City on 14 July 2020 on a two-year deal.
 On 15 May 2021, Salford announced he would be released despite having a year left on his contract.

 Fleetwood Town

 On 14 June 2021, Clarke joined Fleetwood Town on a one-year deal.
 A one-year contract extension was triggered at the end of the 2021–22 season.

 FC Halifax Town

-On 30th of July, 2022, it was announced that Clarke had signed for his hometown club, FC Halifax Town.
+On 30 July 2022, it was announced that Clarke had signed for his hometown club, FC Halifax Town.

+On 4 September 2023, Clarke announced his retirement from football following a persistent knee injury.